 The bottom line is that spring is the best time to install an asphalt shingle roof.
 You get the cooler temperatures (close to 50 degrees or so) that reduce scuffing, followed by the heat of warmer days in the near future to adhere the shingles to one another and reduce blow-off.

 This is not to say that other times of year are horrible for installing a roof.
 If you have a leak you should replace your roof as soon as possible if it is a shingled roof.
 If your roof has damage and has a likelihood of failing within the next year, you should not take a chance.
 Damage to your roof decking and internal structures could result in bigger problems with rot.

 Driveway destruction: I wouldn’t recommend that you have heavy trucks such as shingle delivery trucks or dumpster trucks on your driveway until the ground underneath has a chance to thaw.
 Remember that the frost line in the upper Midwest goes down to 3 feet.
 Give yourself at least a weeks worth of temperatures 40 degrees or warmer before you subject your driveway to unnecessary cracks.
 Many municipalities do not even allow trucking on their roads until after the spring thaw.
 If a homeowner is looking after their own driveway as much as municipalities look after their roads, you’ll want to keep note of the daily high temperatures.

-Jim McGuigan is a GAF Certified Roofing Contractor based out of Milwaukee County.
+Jim McGuigan is an Owens Corning Preferred Roofing Contractor based out of Milwaukee County.
 His business, Energy Masters, serves southeastern Wisconsin.